 Most credit card interest rates are variable and are closely influenced by what the Federal Reserve does.
-So, lower rates will be on the way to your wallet.
+So, slightly lower rates will be on the way to your wallet.

 When the Fed cuts its federal funds rate, banks respond by bringing down the prime rate, the interest they charge their best borrowers.
-Credit card rates are often linked to the prime, so they come down, too.
+Credit card rates are often tied to the prime, so they come down, too.

 "For example, a customer with a credit card balance of $1,400 at a 14.4% rate would only see their financing charge decrease by about 30 cents each month," Kinane says.

-3. Many homeowners can expect a break
+2. Many homeowners will get a break

 Most adjustable-rate mortgages and home equity lines of credit (HELOCs) are tied to the prime rate.
 If your mortgage is an ARM or if you tapped your home equity with a HELOC, your interest rate should be coming down.